Three Aryan Brotherhood Of Texas Gang Members Plead Guilty To Federal Racketeering Charges

-Three members of the Aryan Brotherhood of Texas (ABT) gang have pleaded guilty to racketeering charges related to their membership in the ABT’s criminal enterprise, announced Acting Assistant Attorney General Mythili Raman of the Justice Department’s Criminal Division and U.S. Attorney Kenneth Magidson of the Southern District of Texas.
+HOUSTON – Three members of the Aryan Brotherhood of Texas gang (ABT) pleaded guilty to racketeering charges related to their membership in the ABT’s criminal enterprise, announced United States Attorney Kenneth Magidson and Acting Assistant Attorney General Mythili Raman of the Justice Department’s Criminal Division.

-Sammy Keith Shipman, aka “Stubby,” 31, of Houston, pleaded guilty today before U.S. Judge Sim Lake in the Southern District of Texas to one count of conspiracy to participate in racketeering activity.
+Sammy Keith Shipman, aka “Stubby,” 31, of Houston, pleaded guilty today before U.S. Judge Sim Lake to one count of conspiracy to participating in racketeering activity.

 William David Maynard, aka “Baby Huey,” 43, of Houston, pleaded guilty Nov.
-20, 2013, and Dustin Lee Harris, aka “Lightning,” 29, of Dallas, pleaded guilty Nov.
+20, 2013.
+Dustin Lee Harris, aka “Lightning,” 29, of Dallas, pleaded guilty Nov.
 19, 2013.
-Each defendant pleaded guilty to one count of conspiracy to participate in racketeering activity.
+Each defendant pleaded guilty to one count of conspiracy to participating in racketeering activity.

 According to the superseding indictment, the ABT was established in the early 1980s within the Texas prison system.
 The gang modeled itself after and adopted many of the precepts and writings of the Aryan Brotherhood, a California-based prison gang that was formed in the California prison system during the 1960s.
 According to the superseding indictment, the ABT was primarily concerned with the protection of white inmates and white supremacy/separatism.
 Over time, the ABT expanded its criminal enterprise to include illegal activities for profit.

-Court documents allege that the ABT enforces its rules and promotes discipline among its members, prospects and associates through murder, attempted murder, conspiracy to murder, arson, assault, robbery and threats against those who violate the rules or pose a threat to the enterprise.
-Members, and oftentimes associates, are required to follow the orders of higher-ranking members, often referred to as “direct orders.”
+Court documents allege that the ABT enforced its rules and promoted discipline among its members, prospects and associates through murder, attempted murder, conspiracy to murder, arson, assault, robbery and threats against those who violate the rules or pose a threat to the enterprise.
+Members, and oftentimes associates, were required to follow the orders of higher-ranking members, often referred to as “direct orders.”

 According to the superseding indictment, in order to be considered for ABT membership, a person must be sponsored by another gang member.
 Once sponsored, a prospective member must serve an unspecified term, during which he is referred to as a prospect, while his conduct is observed by the members of the ABT.